Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Introduction

 \section{Introduction}

-Text classification is an essential task in text mining and natural language processing (NLP), which involves assigning pre-defined labels to input text, with applications ranging from recommender systems and information retrieval to tasks such as sentiment analysis, e-commerce, advertising and news classification~\cite{textclassificationsurvey,intro3,intro4,htc}.
+Text classification is an essential task in text mining and natural language processing (NLP), which involves assigning pre-defined labels to input text, with applications in recommender systems, information retrieval, sentiment analysis, and more~\cite{textclassificationsurvey,intro3,intro4,htc}.
 Since the introduction of text classification decades ago, many approaches have been developed, with a recent trend focusing on deep learning models~\cite{li2021survey}.
-Within the landscape of multi-label text classification, two main categories of approaches emerged: Hierarchical Text Classification (HTC) and eXtreme Multi-Label Text Classification (XML).
-Both approaches can be seen as distinct and relevant methodologies addressing specific issues and challenges in text classification.
+When considering more than one possible output per example, a.k.a. multi-label classification, the literature is split into two streams.
+On the one hand, there is \textbf{hierarchical text classification (HTC)}, which aims to make use of a hierarchical structure among the classes \cite[inter alia]{hgclr}.
+On the other hand, there is \textbf{extreme multi-label text classification (XML)}, which aims to develop techniques to handle an extensive set of possible classes \cite[inter alia]{you2019attentionxml}.
+From a conceptual point of view, both families of approaches aim to tackle the same problem: multi-label text classification. \textbf{However, the literature is split in the sense that researchers employ different datasets and different evaluation metrics and do not consider the methods from the other side for comparison when developing new methods.} Interestingly, XML methods often use an artificial hierarchical structure to deal with the large label space.
+We question whether this harsh distinction of problems and methods can be alleviated and experiment with methods from XML applied to datasets used in HTC and vice-versa.